Corporate Governance

 2. Policy and Method of Examining the Rationality of Holdings

 The Alfresa Group's policy on holding investment securities is to hold only shares that align with an important strategic purpose, such as maintaining and developing good business and collaboration relationships, or creating new business opportunities related to realizing a Healthcare Consortium, and to reduce holdings of shares that do not have such important purposes.
-Based on this policy, each year the Company confirms the significance of holding each investees' shares, performs a quantitative examination to determine whether the benefits and risks of holding are commensurate with the capital cost as well as a qualitative examination to determine the significance of holding over the medium- to long-term, and reports the details of examinations to the Board of Directors.
+Based on this policy, each year, we judge whether the original purpose of our holding remains valid for every investee company, quantitatively verify that the benefits and risks associated with our holdings are commensurate with capital costs, and qualitatively verify the purpose of our holdings over the mid- to long term.
+These results are reported to the Board of Directors.